-There are flights direct to Crete for package holidays.
+There are both charter and scheduled flights direct to Crete for package holidays and independent travelers.
 The two main airports are at Heraklion and Chania.
 Flights operate daily from Athens to Crete.
 If you want to fly to Crete from outside Greece you may be able to get a direct flight, or you may have to fly via Athens.

 Ferries connect Crete with other islands in the Aegean and with Piraeus (the main port of Athens), Kalamata and Thessaloniki on the mainland.

 Whichever method of transport you use, if you’re planning to travel in the high season, you might be safer booking your tickets in advance.

 Crete is a large island, and there is a reasonably good bus service to most places.
 But if you want your freedom to come and go as you chose, then you’d be better off with car hire.

 There is great competition for car hire, but do go to a reliable source.
 The main road is the east-west National Highway which runs along the north coast.
 This is a good modern road, but if you plan to go to some out of the way places, you might be best hiring a four wheel drive vehicle and and make sure you get full insurance.
 This means comprehensive insurance, collision damage waiver, and no mileage charges (this one often catches people out).

 A word about journey times.
 If you’re going anywhere away from the main roads, remember that Crete is very mountainous, and the roads are often not very well surfaced.
 Allow for an average speed of about 15mph (25kph).